quin2/2kvs/readme.md

 #calmDB

 a simple key-key-value database written in Go.
 Designed to be concurrent and fast, with a web-first HTTP frontend.
+The (very rough) paper outlining my motivations and work are included in this repo.

 ## examples